 The Bowflex has more of a traditional design with rounded weights at each of its ends.
 All you have to do is adjust the dial to your heaviness of choice, and you’ll be ready.
 See vid below.

-It comes in three different versions: The 552, 560, and 1090 dumbbells.
-These versions all have their own unique weight ranges and prices.
+There are three models of Bowflex adjustable dumbbells: The 552, 560, and 1090 dumbbells.
+These versions all have their own unique weight ranges and prices, detailed later.

 - Two-year warranty.